-SUSE has announced recently the final release of SUSE Linux Enterprise Server for Arm.
+SUSE has announced the final release of the SUSE Linux Enterprise Server for Arm recently.
 SUSE has been working for a long time on this release, which has been available only for partners and now makes its debut for all customers.

 “Previously, SUSE subscriptions for the Arm hardware platforms were only available to SUSE Partners due to the relative immaturity of the Arm server platform “, says Jay Kruemcke, on SUSE’s corporative blog.

 This release not only makes SUSE available both for small factor industrial systems and developer boards like Raspberry Pi but also on High-Performance servers like HPE Apollo 70.

 With this release, SUSE catches its main competitors, RedHat, and Canonical, who were offering support for ARM platforms on their operating systems.
 The main difference in SUSE’s for ARM licensing comparing with the current SLES for x86 systems is it comes with the diversity of SoCs available on ARM ecosystems.
 For these systems, SUSE is offering a hybrid licensing scheme between cores and sockets.

 If you want to try how SUSE behaves in ARM equipment without the licenses, you can

 always test the Community version of SUSE: openSUSE which announced the support

 to ARM architectures in the release “Leap 15”.